 Machine learning techniques can be applied to solve a wide variety of tasks.
 When it comes to applications of machine learning in healthcare, these tasks include:

 Using machine learning for healthcare for tasks above can provide a lot of opportunities for healthcare organizations.
-First, it allows healthcare professionals to focus on patient care rather than spend their time on information search or entry.
+First, it allows medical personnel to focus on patient care rather than spend their time on information search or entry.
 Also, machine learning has many advantages in clinical trials and research because it helps researchers access and process various data simultaneously.

-The second important role of machine learning in healthcare is the increase of diagnosing accuracy.
+The second important role of machine learning in healthcare is the increase in diagnosing accuracy.
 For example, machine learning has proven to be 92% accurate in predicting the mortality of COVID-19 patients.

 Third, using machine learning in medicine can help to develop a more precise treatment plan.
 A lot of medical cases are unique and require a special approach for effective care and side effect reduction.
 Machine learning algorithms can simplify the search for such solutions.

-Moreover, while a healthcare professional and a machine learning algorithm will most likely achieve the same conclusion based on the same data set, using machine learning will get the results much faster, allowing to start the treatment earlier.
+Moreover, while medical professionals and a machine learning algorithm will most likely achieve the same conclusion based on the same data set, using machine learning will get the results much faster, allowing to start the treatment earlier.

-Another point for using machine learning techniques in healthcare is eliminating human involvement to some degree, which reduces the possibility of human error.
+Another point for using different techniques of machine learning for health is eliminating human involvement to some degree, which reduces the possibility of human error.
 This especially concerns process automation tasks, as tedious routine work is where humans err the most.

 Clinical decision support tools help analyze large volumes of data to identify a disease, decide on the next treatment stage, determine any potential problems, and overall improve patient care efficiency.
 CDSS is a powerful tool that helps the physician do their job efficiently and quickly, and it reduces the chances of getting the wrong diagnosis or prescribing ineffective treatment.

-This use of machine learning in medicine (healthcare) has been around for a while but has become more widespread in recent years.
-The reason behind it is the wider acceptance of the electronic health record system (EHR) and digitalization of various data points, including medical images.
+This use of machine learning systems in medicine (healthcare) has been around for a while but has become more widespread in recent years.
+The reason behind this is the wider acceptance of the electronic health record system (EHR) and digitalization of various data points, including medical images.

 Making sure that all the patient records are updated regularly is challenging, as data entry is a monotonous task.
-However, it is also crucial for effective decision-making and better patient care.
+However, it is also crucial for effective decision-making and providing better care to patients.

 One of the uses of machine learning in healthcare is using optical character recognition (OCR) technology on physicians’ handwriting, making the data entry fast and seamless.
 This data can then be analyzed by other machine learning tools to improve decision-making and patient care.

 For the longest time, medical images, like X-rays, have been analog.
 This has limited the use of technology for anomaly identification, case grouping, and overall disease research.
-Fortunately, the digitalization of the process has led to more opportunities with these types of data analysis, including with the help of machine learning.
-And, according to a recent meta-analysis, machine learning algorithms do the job as well as (and, in some cases, even better) human specialists, with 87.0% sensitivity and 92.5% specificity for the deep learning algorithms and 86.4% sensitivity and 90.5% specificity for human physicians.
+Fortunately, the digitalization of the process has led to more opportunities for these types of data analysis, including with the help of machine learning.
+According to a recent meta-analysis, algorithms of machine learning for health do the job as well as (and, in some cases, even better), human specialists, with 87.0% sensitivity and 92.5% specificity for the deep learning algorithms and 86.4% sensitivity and 90.5% specificity for human physicians.